vistadataproject/nodeVISTA/lib/ewd-qoper8/README.md

 This is a copy of ewd-qoper8 for use in nodeVISTA for specific use in nodeVISTA with changes to the code for compatibility issues in packaging.
 The use of this copy of ewd-qoper8 is not intended to be long term and will be removed from nodeVISTA if and when ewd-qoper8 is updated in a way that eliminates the need for the modifications required for packaging compatibility with nodeVISTA.
+Also the as the versions change in ewd-qoper8, the interface can change.
+For example in lib/worker/proto/messageHandler.js, the send() and finished() wrappers were changed.
+When once the results were returned in the messageObj unaltered, the current version deletes "type".
+These types of unexpected changes to API's, along with hard file paths necessitate the modified copy in nodeVISTA.
 The copy was made from github: https://github.com/robtweed/ewd-qoper8 (build 3.10, Nov 7, 2016).

 # ewd-qoper8: High-performance Node.js Message Queue